Find game schools near you

 Most game audio engineers are not paid salaries, but are contractors paid on a per-project basis.
 But for the sake of comparison with other roles in the game industry, we’ll examine their pay in the tables below as annual incomes.
-Game audio engineer salaries can start as low as $20,000 annually for entry-level audio positions.
+Game audio engineer salaries can start as low as USD$20,000 annually for entry-level audio positions.
 But they can grow to well over $100,000 per year for very senior audio engineers in lead positions.
 So, how is game audio engineering pay determined?

 Game Audio Engineer Salary: Factors

 Like most jobs, game audio engineer salaries are based on years of audio experience, areas of expertise, and whether there’s a “manager” or “director” in the job title.
 The more experience you have, the more you’re likely to get paid.

 However, there’s also a difference in pay depending on what type of game project is being worked on.
 Audio engineers working for bigger studios and creating large, AAA-quality games can make significantly more than audio engineers working on smaller one- or two-person mobile teams, for example.